Grilled Zucchini Low-Carb Lasagna

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 2-4 large zucchini, cut into lengthwise or round slices about 5/8 inch thick (enough zucchini slices to make two layers, be careful not to cut too thin)
+- 4 large zucchini, cut into lengthwise slices about 5/8 inch thick (see notes)

 - olive oil, for brushing lasagna slices

 - Italian Herb Blend, for sprinkling zucchini before grilling (optional)